stellar/js-stellar-sdk/README.md

 </script>
 ```

-If you don't want to use install Bower, you can copy built JS files from the
+If you don't want to use or install Bower, you can copy built JS files from the
 [bower-js-stellar-sdk repo](https://github.com/stellar/bower-js-stellar-sdk).

 ### To use the [cdnjs](https://cdnjs.com/libraries/stellar-sdk) hosted script in the browser